openstreams/wflow/doc/wflow_sbm.rst

 + The addition of evapotranspiration losses

-+ The addition of a percolary rise
++ The addition of a capilary rise

 + Wflow routes water over a D8 network while topog uses an element network based on contour lines and trajectories.